canmom/canmom.github.io/_posts/theory/2017-09-26-capital-chapter-1.md

 Marx emphasises a difference between the 'material content' and 'social form' of wealth:

-> Use-values are only realized [verwirklicht] in use or in consumption.
+> Use-values are only realized [<i lang="de">verwirklicht</i>] in use or in consumption.
 They constitute the material content of wealth, whatever its social form may be.
-In the form of society to be considered here they are also the material bearers [Trager] of... exchange-value.
+In the form of society to be considered here they are also the material bearers [<i lang="de">Trager</i>] of... exchange-value.

 So 'use-values' are qualitative and essentially this word refers to how an object is actually used.
 Meanwhile 'exchange-value' is only a thing in 'the form of society to be considered here', capitalism.

 Marx introduces exchange-value by pointing out that the quantitative relation, of how many of one thing you can exchange for another thing, looks pretty arbitrary at first glance and varies all over with time and place.

 Exchange-values, Marx says, are [transitive](https://en.wikipedia.org/wiki/Transitive_relation).
-That is if A can be exchanged for B and C, then B and C must also be exchangeable.
+That is, if A can be exchanged for B and C, then B and C must also be exchangeable.
 This, says Marx, implies there's some underlying quantity that is equal between in each of the exchanged things.

 > In short, it is exchanged for other commodities in the most diverse proportions.
 Therefore the wheat has many exchange values instead of one.
 But x boot-polish, y silk or z gold, etc., each represent the exchange-value of one quarter of wheat.
 Therefore x boot-polish, y silk, z gold, etc., must, as exchange-values, be mutually replaceable or of identical magnitude.
 It follows from this that, firstly, the valid exchange-values of a particular commodity express something equal, and secondly, exchange-value cannot be anything other than the mode of expression, the ‘form of appearance’, of a content distinguishable from it.

 Marx says that 'exchange is transitive' implies 'there must be a common underlying quantity determining exchange values'.
 If you accept the former, you should accept the latter.
 (Later, I believe he will show how the common underlying quantity leads to exchange values that are transitive.)

 Of course, this argument depends on the reader accepting that exchanging things is transitive.
-So I'm led to ask, what if they weren't transitive? e.g., if you could exchange 1 quarter wheat for \(x\) boot-polish and \(y\) silk, but exchange \(x\) boot-polish for y' silk where \(y'\ne y\).
-In that case, if you start with some wheat, and assuming 'can be exchanged for' is reflexive, and \(y'>y\) you could obtain arbitrary amounts of wheat by trading 1 quarter wheat for \(x\) boot-polish for \(y'\) silk for \(\frac{y'}{y}\) wheat.
+So I'm led to ask, what if they weren't transitive? e.g., if you could exchange 1 quarter wheat for $$x$$ boot-polish and $$y$$ silk, but exchange $$x$$ boot-polish for $$y'$$ silk where $$y'\ne y$$.
+In that case, if you start with some wheat, and assuming 'can be exchanged for' is reflexive, and $$y'>y$$ you could obtain arbitrary amounts of wheat by trading 1 quarter wheat for $$x$$ boot-polish for $$y'$$ silk for $$\frac{y'}{y}$$ wheat.
 So if the system of exchange is to work at all, exchange has to be transitive?

 After a discussion with edwad and a reminder about what David Harvey said, the answer is apparently that at this stage in the text, Marx isn't trying to *prove* his assertions, so much as lay out the overall logic of his theory to be fleshed out later.
 I kind of wish he'd state that more clearly, something like 'we will demonstrate that exchange is transitive later'.